Skip To Main Content

 Language Arts

-The Lower School Language Arts program is taught through the Workshop model for both reading and writing.
-All six elements of the literacy diet are targeted through Language Arts instruction: phonemic awareness, phonics, comprehension, fluency, vocabulary, and writing.
+The Lower School Language Arts program is taught through the workshop model for both reading and writing.
+All six elements of literacy are targeted through Language Arts instruction: phonemic awareness, phonics, comprehension, fluency, vocabulary, and writing.

 Library

-During their twice weekly library classes, a teaching librarian shares a wide range of children's literature, from wordless books to biographies and from emergent reader titles to complex chapter books.
+During their twice a rotation library classes, a teaching librarian shares a wide range of children's literature, from wordless books to biographies and from emergent reader titles to complex chapter books.

 Mathematics

-Potomac uses Math in Focus (MIF), a program based on Singapore Math model.
-The program focuses on an in-depth understanding of mathematical concepts and problem solving.
+Potomac uses Math in Focus (MIF), a program based on the Singapore Math model.
+The program focuses on an in-depth understanding of mathematical concepts and problem-solving.

 Music

-The Lower School Music Program is built upon the Orff-Schulwerk approach, which uses speech, singing, movement, and barred instruments to discover and develop the innate musicianship of children.
+In Lower School, we strive to foster the joy of making music.
+The Lower School Music Program is built upon the Orff-Schulwerk approach, which uses speech, singing, movement, and barred instruments to discover and develop the innate musicianship of children

 Science